Caste census: History

 According to Peabody, the first systematic caste-wise enumeration of households in the Indian subcontinent was conducted between 1658 and 1664 across seven districts of the then Marwar Kingdom, including Jodhpur city which was its capital.
 It was conducted by the then home minister Munhata Nainsi of the kingdom for the purpose of tax documentation.
 It was not to for classification of society or creation of social hierarchies but solving a tax related problem.
 During the period of the British rule in India, caste census was included in the decadal censuses to categorise the population by caste, religion and occupation.
-In 1871-72, the first detailed caste census was conducted by the government of British Raj in India.
+In 1871–72, the first detailed caste census was conducted by the government of British Raj in India.
 It was practiced between the period 1881 to 1931.
 The last caste census was conducted in the year 1931 in which 4,147 castes were recorded.
 The largest population in the whole of British India (including Pakistan and Bangladesh) was of Brahmins.
 The population of Brahmins was recorded more than 1.5 crores.
-After Brahmin community, the second place was of Jatav community.
-The population of Jatavs was a little more than 1.23 crores.
+After Brahmin community, the second place was of Jatav (Chamar)community.
+The population of Jatav was a little more than 1.23 crores.
 On the third place were Rajputs.
 The population of Rajputs was 81 lakhs.
 The Rajput caste was followed by the Kunbi caste of Maharashtra.
 The population of Kunbi caste was 64 lakhs and 34 thousands.
 The Kunbi caste was followed by Yadav (Ahir) caste.
 The population of Yadav (Ahir) community was 56 lakhs and 82 thousands.
 The Yadav (Ahir) caste was followed by Teli community.
 The population of Teli community was 42 lakhs and 58 thousands.
 The Teli community was followed by Gwala community.
 The population of the Gwala community was 40 lakhs.

-After the independence of India, the caste enumeration was stopped by the newly independent Government of India led by the prime minister Pandit Jawahar Lal Nehru in 1951.
+After the independence of India, the caste enumeration was stopped by the newly independent Government of India led by the prime minister Pandit Jawaharlal Nehru in 1951.
 The caste enumeration was stopped to avoid reinforcing social divisions in the Indian society.
 But, there was an exception made for the enumeration of the Scheduled Castes (SCs) and Scheduled Tribes (STs) in the decadal censuses.
 Therefore, the enumeration of the Scheduled Castes and the Scheduled Tribes is being conducted in every census since 1951.
 In 1961, the Government of India permitted states for conducting their own surveys to compile OBC lists, but national caste census was not conducted.

+In 2010, the Bhartiya Janata Party supported caste-based census.

+By 2022, a number of political parties including Janata Dal United, Congress, Rashtriya Janata Dal, All India Majlis-e-Ittehadul Muslimeen (AIMIM) demanded caste-based census.

+In 2025, Indian government announced it will conduct caste census after nearly a century.
+The leader of opposition Rahul Gandhi has welcomed the decision.
+He said "We have shown we can pressure govt" He has demanded a clear timeline for its completion.
+He has called it "The first step towards deep social reform".